apigee-127/sway/README.md

 The standalone binaries come in two flavors:

-* [sway-standalone.js](https://raw.github.com/apigee-127/sway/master/browser/sway.js): _4,484kb_, full source  and source maps
+* [sway-standalone.js](https://raw.github.com/apigee-127/sway/master/browser/sway-standalone.js): _6,312kb_, full source  and source maps
-* [sway-standalone-min.js](https://raw.github.com/apigee-127/sway/master/browser/sway-min.js): _644kb_, minified, compressed and no source map
+* [sway-standalone-min.js](https://raw.github.com/apigee-127/sway/master/browser/sway-standalone-min.js): _1,156kb_, minified, compressed and no source map

+**Note:** I realize these binaries are big and I'm working on making them smaller.
+Unfortunately, some of this is out of my control without rewriting some of the core features provided by third-party libraries currently contributing to the size issue.

 ### Node.js